SONGS THEY NEVER PLAY ON THE RADIO

 PART 2

 With hindsight, I shouldn't have worn my enviable collection of band tees for work coz they'd be worth a fortune today.
 Especially my Daydream tee.
 I actually swapped my Fall tee for a Sub Pop logo tee straight off Steve Turner's back and onto my own.
 It stank.
-I had no idea Mark Arm was a junkie or Thurston Moore's father died when, like myself, he was 18.
-I also had no idea Paul Smith would get royally shafted either as he passed me the booze and ushered me around his backstage inner sanctum.
+I had no idea that Mark Arm was a junkie or Thurston Moore's father died when, like myself, he was 18.
+I also didn't know Paul Smith would get royally shafted either as he passed me the booze and ushered me around his backstage inner sanctum.
 This parallel world I was living in was brilliant.
 Swapping tees and talking about life and death with some of my favourite bands.

 That Manchester show on a wet Monday in March was absolutely mind-blowing.
 So good that everyone rushed to call their bands Eric's Trip.
 Stunning support act Mudhoney hit the stage with them to play an improvised I Wanna Be Your Dog, then stage dived before it got really tedious.
 I woke up with post concert tinnitus still ringing around my ears and smiling really widely before heading off to Pizza Hut with my good mate Stu with the world of work a million miles away.
 I honestly assumed I was going to be a rock star.
 Don't laugh.

 However, by the time Sonic Youth played the Royal Court in Liverpool touring Goo, they'd sold out to some large extent coz they'd brutally jettisoned the lovely Paul Smith and coerced more impressionable young bands onto their major label to paper over the limitations of their own star potential.
-Going from purveyors of avant-gardist guitar noise par excellence to taste-makers and curators.
+Going from purveyors of Avant-gardist guitar noise par excellence to taste-makers and curators.
 A massive climb down.
 Or was I just mad, jealous of all the people backstage?
 Probably.

 No comments: